ronbentley1/eazy-switch-library/README.md

 The linked output concept may also be used to trigger external interrupts following switch actuations.

+The library is also capable of providing other features, for example, testing if a switch is in transition from one state to another, etc.

 A comprehensive User Guide, Crib Sheet and Quick Start Guide are also available, along with example sketches.